 Anne Sullivan was born in April 1866 in Feeding Hills, a village in western Massachusetts.
 She was the oldest child of Thomas and Alice Sullivan, immigrants who, like thousands of their countrymen, had left Ireland as refugees from the Great Famine.
 Life in America was not easy for the Sullivan family.

 When Anne Sullivan was about five years old, she contracted trachoma, an eye disease caused by bacteria.
 Trachoma usually begins in childhood and causes repeated, painful infections, making the eyes red and swollen.
 Over time the recurring irritation and scarring of the cornea causes severe vision loss.
 Sullivan dealt with the effects of trachoma throughout her life.

 Sullivan’s mother died when Anne was about eight years old.
 Thomas Sullivan found it too difficult to raise a family by himself and soon abandoned his children.
 Anne Sullivan and her younger brother Jimmie were sent to live in the “poor house” in Tewksbury.

 Conditions at the Tewksbury Almshouse were deplorable.
 Chronically underfunded, overcrowded, and in disrepair, the Almshouse housed an average of 940 men, women, and children during the years that Sullivan was there.
 The mortality rate was very high, and within three months of their arrival, Jimmie Sullivan died.
-The children had been close, and Sullivan felt the loss deeply.
+The siblings had been close, and Sullivan felt the loss deeply.

 Fortunately, a few people took an interest in Sullivan and gave her opportunities to improve.
 She underwent eye operations that gave her limited, short-term relief, and she took a trial position as a housemaid that ended unsuccessfully.
 Early in her stay at Tewksbury, Sullivan learned from a resident who was blind that there were schools for blind children.
 Realizing that her best hope lay in getting an education, her ambition to go to one of those schools became the central focus of her life.